ASEAN leaders court Silicon Valley

 Looking to build foreign interest in digital economy plans.

-Leaders from Indonesia, Malaysia and Singapore met with Silicon Valley companies this week on their plans to use technology for public services and economic growth.
+Leaders from Indonesia, Malaysia, and Singapore met with Silicon Valley companies this week on their plans to use technology for public services and economic growth.

 Indonesia is aiming for e-commerce startups and companies to bring in US$130 million by 2020, and have 1,000 new tech entrepreneurs by then.

-The President has recently announced a large foreign investment package, opening up 35 industries to full foreign ownership, including in e-commerce.
+The President has recently announced a large foreign investment package, opening up 35 industries to full foreign ownership, including e-commerce.
 But “we are only at the beginning”, he said, with more measures to make it easier for foreign investors.

-"We will continue to simplify, continue to open up, continue to modernise our rules and regulations.
+"We will continue to simplify, continue to open up, continue to modernize our rules and regulations.
 There are still many excessive permits, licenses, and restrictions", he said.

-Earlier in the week Singapore’s Prime Minister Lee Hsien Loong met with the CEOs Facebook and Apple “to find out what new things they are doing, and how their technologies can help our Smart Nation journey”, he wrote.
+President Widodo’s meetings in Silicon Valley follow his October trip to the US which was cut short by the haze crisis in Indonesia.
+Earlier in the week Singapore’s Prime Minister Lee Hsien Loong met with the CEOs of Facebook and Apple “to find out what new things they are doing, and how their technologies can help our Smart Nation journey”, he wrote.

 Prime Minister Lee also met with the CEOs of car manufacturer Tesla and Google, where he was taken on a ride in its self-driving car.
-Singapore has built its own self-driving cars which it plans to use for public transport.
+Singapore has built its self-driving cars which it plans to use for public transport.

-Meanwhile, Malaysian Prime Minister Najib Razak has said that he wants to use Artificial Intelligence in government, after meeting with CEOs of IBM, Microsoft and Cisco.
+Meanwhile, Malaysian Prime Minister Najib Razak has said that he wants to use Artificial Intelligence in government, after meeting with CEOs of IBM, Microsoft, and Cisco.

 Image from Sundar Pichai's Twitter.